bachya/ecowitt2mqtt/README.md

     bachya/ecowitt2mqtt:latest
 ```

-Note the value of the `-p` flag: you must expose the port defined by the `MQTT_PORT`
+Note the value of the `-p` flag: you must expose the port defined by the `PORT`
 environment variable.
 In the example above, the default port (`8080`) is used and is
 exposed via the same port on the host.